Distribution of mixed character sums and extremal problems for Littlewood polynomials: Roadmap to the proofs

 We will eventually show that

-However, the functional $\ell(f)=\int_{0}^1\log |f(t)|dt$ is not continuous on $\mathscr C[0,1]$ and so we cannot immediately apply Theorem \ref{thm:random-quadratic-process}.
+Note, however, that the functional $\ell(f)=\int_{0}^1\log |f(t)|dt$ is not continuous on $\mathscr C[0,1]$ and so we cannot immediately apply Theorem \ref{thm:random-quadratic-process}.
 We thus have to deal with the issues of uniform log-integrability, which is a difficult problem for both random and deterministic series.
-To this end, we consider the regularized continuous functional with $w_{\varepsilon}(t)$ a smooth minorant of the indicator function $\mathds 1_{t\geq\varepsilon}$, to which our convergence results of Theorem \ref{thm:random-quadratic-process} apply.
+To this end, we consider the regularized continuous functional with $w_{\varepsilon}(t)$ a smooth minorant of the indicator function $\mathds 1_{t\geq\varepsilon}$, to which our convergence results of Theorem \ref{thm:random-quadratic-process} apply more easily.

 Our problem then reduces to estimating the logarithmic integrals when $\varepsilon$ is small and $f$ runs over all functions of the form \eqref{intro_trunc}.
 We note that neither the series of $f$ nor any of its higher order derivatives converge absolutely (unlike in the case of Fekete and Turyn polynomials) and so new ideas are needed to prove uniform bounds.
 To overcome this significant obstacle, we prove the following soft general result, possibly of independent interest (which we shall use in future work). \begin{proposition} Let $\Delta = \sum_{i=0}^k a_i \partial^i$ be a linear differential operator of order $k$ with constant real coefficients, and suppose that $\Delta f(t)\geq 1$ for all $t\in[\alpha, \beta]$ for $f\in\mathscr C^{k}[\alpha,\beta].$ Then for small enough $\varepsilon>0$, we have